-The two-semester course sequence incorporates principles in biology, chemistry, physics and earth science.
-Topics include weather, astronomy, the solar system, the earth, living organisms and their environment, and human biology.
+Two-semester course sequence incorporates principles in biology, chemistry, physics and earth science.
+Topics include weather, astronomy, the solar system, the earth, living organisms and their environment and human biology.
 Laboratory experience presents a series of exercises that demonstrate the principles presented in lecture.
+Offered in the spring.
 Prerequisite: MA105 or eligibility to take MA109 on Mathematics Placement Test; 3 hours lecture, 3 hours laboratory.